varunlochab/varunlochab.github.io/_pages/about.md

 ---
 _This website is under construction.
 Please visit later._

 I work as a Graduate Research Associate in the Department of Mechanical and Aerospace Engineering at The Ohio State University.
-In the last few years, I have worked at the confluence of engineering and biology on topics like _colloidal migration and assembly_, _electrochemical treatment of biofilms_, and _impedance spectroscopy of biological tissues_.
+In the last few years, I have worked at the confluence of engineering and biology on topics like _colloidal migration and assembly in combined shear and electrokinetic flows_,_electrochemical treatment and ultrastructure imaging of biofilms_,_impedance spectroscopy of biological tissues_.

 Past Research
 ======